 It is important to note that your employer is prohibited from retaliating against you for filing a complaint, even if the complaint is later found to be invalid, as long as you filed the complaint subject to a good faith belief that you were doing the right thing.
 The law is designed this way to encourage you to speak up to defend your own rights or the rights of others in the workplace.

-Glass Ceiling in the Workplace
+What is Glass Ceiling in the Workplace?

 The term “glass ceiling” references the practices and inherent biases that create invisible barriers to the success and career advancement of women employees.
 It encompasses overtly illegal discriminatory policies that keep women out of high-level positions or earning less than their male counterparts, as well as more subtle stereotypes that hinder female corporate advancement.

 The glass ceiling constitutes illegal discrimination, but state and federal sex discrimination laws provide civil remedies.
 If you believe you have been held to a different standard than similarly-situated men or thwarted in your career trajectory based on your sex, a gender discrimination lawyer at The Noble Law is available to discuss your rights.

 The gender gap, or gender pay gap, refers to the difference in earnings between women and men.
 Women still consistently earn less than men, and that gap only widens for women of color.
 A multitude of factors drive the gender wage gap, including women driven from the workforce to be caregivers for family members or children, the “marriage premium”, differences in the industry worked, and the lower pay for so-called “women’s work.”
 And while gender-based pay discrimination is illegal, it is still a widespread practice, especially among women of color.

 The gender gap thrives in workplaces where employees fear workplace retaliation — learn more about how the law defines retaliation and your protections under employment law here on our Workplace Retaliation & Whistleblower Law Page.

 Is Your Career Being Hampered by a Glass Ceiling?